a-merezhanyi/voca_rs/README.md

 ## Roadmap

-- Possible refactoring: all `position` indexes covert to zero-based and add a comment to each doc.
+- Possible refactoring: all `position` indexes covert to zero-based and add a comment to each doc
 - Change all inner arguments to Enums (instead `string` or `bool`)
+- To ensure that all regexp expressions are wrapped by `lazy_static`

 #### Chop